denten-books/plain-text/aknowledge.md

 to thank Micah Siegel, COPYEDITOR NAME HERE, INDEXER NAME HERE, for their patience, hard work, and attention to detail.

-Finally, a book extracts its heaviest toll from those that are closest to the author.
-My family and my partner Yoora gave the time, space, and love required.
+Finally, a book extracts its heaviest toll from those closest to the author.
+My family and my partner Yoora gave it the needed time, space, and love.